Do the “math” for a second.

-To ensure you’re notified as quickly as possible, you should have smoke alarms installed high on the walls or ceilings inside each bedroom, outside each sleeping area, and any additional living or family rooms.
+To ensure you’re notified as quickly as possible, you should have a smoke detector installed high on the walls or ceilings inside each bedroom, outside each sleeping area, and in any additional living or family rooms.

 Whether it’s the cords powering your TV, Blu-ray, and PlayStation tangled up behind your media center, or your cell phone charger hanging down from your nightstand, damaged electrical cords are dangerous and a real threat to start a fire.

-In fact, home electrical fires account for approximately 51,000 fires each year!
+In fact, according to Electrical Safety Foundation International (ESFI), home electrical fires account for approximately 51,000 fires each year!